Best Paint for Kitchen Cabinets

-I’ll never grow tired of white kitchens, but this time around we’re going with Galveston Gray (a Ben Moore color that can be mixed at Lowe’s).
-We may even introduce brass pulls, or glass knobs.
-We’re letting it unfold one step at a a time.
+I’ll never grow tired of white kitchens, but this time around we’re going with Graystone (a Ben Moore color that can be mixed at Lowe’s).

 Why Are We Painting Cherry Cabinets?

 As of right now…it doesn’t flow at ALL with our foyer & dining room makeover.
-The kitchen is visible from the foyer and the cherry feels so formal compared to the style of the rest of our furnishings in our home.
-As demonstrated by Max.
-Only casual vibes around here, lol.
+Now that we’ve updated the walls and surrounding areas, the kitchen feels so formal compared to the style of the rest of our furnishings in our home.

 I gave this a lot of thought.
 Mark didn’t love these particular cabinets and he’s a wood lover, so he’s been encouraging me to paint them.
 In our previous house we loved having a neutral backdrop and introducing wood tones in smaller pieces.
 So paint it is.